joshloyal/splinetlsm/README.md

 Installation
 ------------
 You need a working installation of numpy, scipy, and Cython to install ``splinetlsm``.
-In addition, the package uses the GNU Scientific Library (GSL), so you will need a C/C++ compiler and that librarys installed on your system.
+In addition, the package uses the GNU Scientific Library (GSL), so you will need a C/C++ compiler and GLS installed on your system.
 It may be necessary to edit the `setup.py` file to point to the location of the GSL library.
 Install these required dependencies before proceeding.
 Use the following commands to get the copy from GitHub and install all the dependencies:

 ```
 >>> git clone https://github.com/joshloyal/splinetlsm.git